iantfleming/Giant-Steps/README.md

 ## What is this?

-What I am presenting to you is a version of the infamous John Coltrane classic Giant Steps, written entirely using Ruby code.
+What I am presenting to you is a version of the immortal John Coltrane classic Giant Steps, written entirely using Ruby code.

 ## How I did it